Keezhadi excavation site: Background and status of study

 An archaeological survey was first conducted in 2013, by Archaeological Survey of India, in the vicinity of the Vaigai river from Theni district to Ramanathapuram district where the river meets the sea.
 During the study, 293 sites, including Keezhadi, were identified to have archaeological residues.
 The first three phases of excavation at Keezhadi were conducted by the Archaeological Survey of India while the phases after that were conducted by the Tamil Nadu Archaeology Department.

 Phases of Keezhadi excavation

 First phase

 In June 2015, an Archaeological Survey of India group led by Amarnath Ramakrishnan started the first phase of the excavation in the area near the Vaigai river in Keezhadi.

 Second phase

 The second phase began on 2 January 2016.
 Various documents, including medical jars, antique kitchen wells, and factory and government seals, were found.
 At the end of the second phase, more than six thousand artifacts were found.
 It was confirmed that these artifacts were 2,200 years old when they were tested by radiocarbon dating.

 Third phase

 The third phase of the excavation was conducted under the chairmanship of Sri Ramanan of the Archaeological Survey of India from January 2017.
 The work ended on 30 September 2017.
-In the third phase, 16 digging sites were selected, taking up a total area of 400 square meters, which is 80 acres of land.
+In the third phase, 16 digging sites were selected, covering a total area of 400 square meters, which is 80 acres of land.